TeddyNyberg/StockScreener/README.md

   - Create model for sentiment analysis on earnings calls, classifying them as trustworthy and likely to grow
   - Better transformer model.
 Hyperparam tuning, feat engineering, better train and test split
   - More models for stock prediciton, then combine them for final pick (average, most confident, ...)
-  - Paper trading
+  - Add accounts for paper trading
-      - Possibly w multiple accounts?
   - Cleaner, better looking UI
       - Make stock info cleaner, 1,000M instead of 1000000000
       - Add hoverability to comparison chart for both stocks? see if it looks good
   - Faster predictions, model optimization, logic optimization